 How Much Does It Cost to Restore Old Wooden Floors in the UK

-The cost of restoring old wooden floors in the UK varies widely, depending on the condition, floor type, and the level of work required.
-In period homes, prices are rarely fixed because no two floors age in the same way.
-To give a realistic idea, the table below shows typical UK price ranges for professional restoration work.
-In some situations where stability or moisture resistance is a concern, engineered wood flooring may offer a more predictable outcome than attempting to restore compromised original boards
+Restoring old wooden floors in the UK costs vary, depending on condition, floor type, and work level.
+Prices differ because no two floors age at the same rate.
+The table below shows typical UK price ranges for professional work.
+If stability or moisture resistance is a concern, engineered wood flooring may be a better option than restoring compromised boards.

 Typical restoration costs in the UK